 The European School Copenhagen is an ambassador school for Save the Children.
-With the engagement, the school wishes to celebrate and promote values such as equality, inclusiveness, respect and participation as central in the pupil’s’ school life at the European School.
-As a multicultural and multilingual school these values are key to the development of a good learning environment and to foster open-minded European citizens.
+As an ambassador school, the school wishes to celebrate and promote values such as respect, empathy, inclusiveness, collaboration and participation as central in the pupil’s’ school life at the European School.
+As a multicultural and multilingual school these values are key to the development of a good learning environment and to foster open-minded global and European citizens.

-As part of the engagement the school celebrates the Childrens Rights Day every year on November 20th.
-The school also uses Save the Childrens program and material on anti-bullying as part of the school’s effort to ensure the well-being of our pupils.
+As part of the engagement the school celebrates the Childrens’ Rights Day every year on November 20th.
+The school also uses Save the Childrens programme and material on anti-bullying as part of the school’s effort to ensure the well-being of our pupils.

 The celebration of the cultural and religious days is a good oppportunity for the children to share their culture, religion and traditions with the other children and to foster an understanding and inclusive environment for all children at the school.